We are SK life science,a CNS-focused pharmaceutical company

 Tireless in our commitment to the CNS community

-We are proud to be the first Korea-based company to discover and develop a molecule from inception through to NDA submission and acceptance without partnering or out-licensing
+We are proud to be the first Korea-based company to discover and develop a molecule from inception through to FDA approval without partnering or out-licensing

 We currently have 8 compounds in the clinical development pipeline